greydanus/greydanus.github.io/_posts/2017-01-07-enigma-rnn.markdown

 layout: post
 comments: true
 title:  "Learning the Enigma with Recurrent Neural Networks"
 excerpt: "Recurrent Neural Networks (RNNs) are Turing-complete.
 In other words, they can approximate any function.
-As a tip of the hat to Alan Turing, let's see if we can use them to learn the Nazi Enigma."
+As a tip of the hat to Alan Turing, let's see if we can use them to learn the Enigma cipher."
 date:   2017-01-07 11:00:00
 mathjax: true
 thumbnail: /assets/enigma-rnn/thumbnail.png